gmh5225/Go-Detection-Hyper-v/README.md

 ## Output

 The program will output one of two messages:
-- "Running in Hyper-V environment"
+- "Running in Hyper-V environment(Guest)"
-- "Not running in Hyper-V environment"
+- "Not running in Hyper-V environment(Guest)"